-button Specifies the pointer button that is to be released or
+button Specifies the pointer button that is to be (Bu or Anygrab_window Specifies the grab window.

-AnyButton.
+Button.

 The XUngrabButton function releases the passive button/key combination on the specified window if it was grabbed by this client.
 A modifiers of AnyModifier is equivalent to issuing the ungrab request for all possible modifier combinations, including the combination of no modifiers.
 A button of AnyButton is equivalent to issuing the request for all possible buttons.
 XUngrabButton has no effect on an active grab.